3.7 Admins

 Example:

 You have created an admin with a set of permissions for finance duties.
 You then need to create accounts for other employees with similar permissions.
-In order to not populate the same checkboxes many times you can:
+In order not to populate the same checkboxes many times, you can:

 - To assign the set of permissions from an already created role, just choose the role from the dropdown list.
 Note that if you haven't saved your previous set of permissions, it will be lost, and you will need to manually restore it.